Loading...

 91.7006.6.
 Consent of Adjacent Property Owner.
 (Amended by Ord.
 No. 185,587, Eff.
 7/16/18.)
 Whenever any excavation or fill requires entry onto adjacent property for any reason, the permit applicant shall obtain the written consent of the adjacent property owner or the owner’s authorized representative, and shall file a copy of said consent with the Department before a permit for such grading work may be issued.
 The signature on such written consent shall be notarized.

 In the event contours on adjacent properties are permanently changed, structures or drainage devices are added or modified, and/or the work done requires a grading permit under LAMC Subdivision 91.106.1.2, a separate permit shall be required for each such affected adjoining property in addition to the consent letter.
-Furthermore, the adjacent property owner shall acknowledge his or her consent on plans showing such work.
+Furthermore, the adjacent property owner shall acknowledge their consent on plans showing such work.
 The consent letter will not be required if the adjoining owner obtains a grading permit.

 91.7006.7.
 Limitation of Export and Import.